zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

    ![The server name value is highlighted on the SQL database Overview blade.](media/sql-database-server-name.png "SQL database")

-### Task 3: Migrate the database schema using the Data Migration Assistant
+### Task 3: Migrate the Database Schema Using the Data Migration Assistant

 After you have reviewed the assessment results and you have ensured the database is a candidate for migration to Azure SQL Database, use the Data Migration Assistant to migrate the schema to Azure SQL Database.